-- 7. This Court has jurisdiction pursuant to Article VI, Section 10 of the California Constitution and California Code of Civil Procedure § 410.10. - 8.
-This Court has personal jurisdiction over Defendant because Defendant conducts and transacts business in the State of California, contracts to supply goods within the State of California, and supplies goods within the State of California.
-Defendant, on its own and through its agents, is responsible for the distribution, marketing, labeling, and sale of the Products in California, specifically in this county.
-The marketing of the Products, including the decision of what to include and not include on the labels, emanates from Defendant.
-Thus, Defendant has intentionally availed itself of the markets within California through its advertising, marketing, and sale of the Products to consumers in California, including Plaintiff.
-The Court also has specific jurisdiction over Defendant as it has purposefully directed activities towards the forum state, Plaintiff's claims arise out of those activities, and it is reasonable for Defendant to defend this lawsuit because it has sold deceptively advertised Products to Plaintiff and members of the Class in California.
-By distributing and selling the Products in California, Defendant has intentionally and expressly aimed conduct at California which caused harm to Plaintiff and the Class that Defendant knows is likely to be suffered by Californians.
+This Court has personal jurisdiction over Defendant because

+Defendant conducts and transacts business in the State of California, contracts to supply goods within the State of California, and supplies goods within the State of distribution, marketing, labeling, and sale of the Product in California, specifically in this judicial district.
+The marketing of the Product, including the decision of what to include and not include on the label, emanates from Defendant.
+Thus, Defendant has intentionally availed itself of the markets within California through its advertising, marketing, and sale of the Product to consumers in California, including Plaintiff.
+The Court also has specific jurisdiction over Defendant as it has purposefully directed activities towards the forum state, Plaintiff's claims arise out of those activities, and it is reasonable for Defendant to defend this lawsuit because it has sold a deceptively advertised Product to Plaintiff and members of the Class in California.
+By distributing and selling the Product in California, Defendant has intentionally and expressly aimed conduct at California which caused harm to Plaintiff and the Class that Defendant knows is likely to be suffered by Californians.
+9. Venue is proper pursuant to 28 U.S.C. § 1391(b) because a substantial part of the events or omissions giving rise to the claim occurred in this District because Plaintiff purchased the Product within this District.